Sluggo-Issue-Tracker/Sluggo-py4web/USAGE.md

 in Sluggo.
 If you are an Admin, it will also enable you to create new interests.
 These interests are stored as tags in the database.

+If you are creating a second account, you must have this account approved by someone with admin status.
+Otherwise, you will not be able to edit tickets, along with a variety of actions.
+This is to prevent unauthorized members from wreaking havoc on your organization.

 ## Homepage

 ![The Default Homepage][blankhome]